 The Ptolemaic dynasty controlled Egypt for almost three centuries (305 – 30 BCE), eventually falling to the Romans.
-Oddly, while they ruled Egypt they never became Egyptian.
+Oddly, while they ruled Egypt, they never became Egyptian.
 Instead, they isolated themselves in the capital city of Alexandria, a city envisioned by Alexander the Great.
 The city was Greek both in language and practice.
 There were no marriages with outsiders; brother married sister or uncle married niece.
-In the end, even the infamous Cleopatra VII remained Macedonian.
+The last Ptolemaic queen, Cleopatra VII (l. c.
+69-30 BCE), remained Macedonian but spoke Egyptian as well as other languages.
 Except for the first two Ptolemaic pharaohs, Ptolemy I and his son Ptolemy II, most of the family was fairly inept and, in the end, only maintained authority with the assistance of Rome.

-One of the unique and often misunderstood aspects of the Ptolemaic dynasty was that it never became Egyptian.
+One of the unique and often misunderstood aspects of the Ptolemaic dynasty is how and why it never became Egyptian.
 The Ptolemys coexisted as both Egyptian pharaohs as well as Greek monarchs.
-In every appearance they remained completely Greek, both in their language and traditions.
+In every respect they remained completely Greek, both in their language and traditions.
 This unique characteristic was maintained through intermarriage; most often these marriages were either between brother and sister or even uncle and niece.
 This inbreeding was intended to stabilize the family; wealth and power were consolidated.
-Although it was considered by many an Egyptian and not Greek occurrence – the mother goddess Isis married her brother Osiris – these sibling marriages were justified or at least made more acceptable when critics would allude that even in Greek mythology the gods intermarried; Cronus had married his sister Rhea while Zeus had married Hera.
+Although it was considered by many an Egyptian and not Greek occurrence – the mother goddess Isis married her brother Osiris – these sibling marriages were justified or at least made more acceptable by referencing tales from Greek mythology in which the gods intermarried; Cronus had married his sister Rhea while Zeus had married Hera.

 Ptolemy I Soter

 After the death of Cleomenes, Ptolemy I quickly and firmly began to establish himself in Egypt.
-His sole purpose became making Egypt great again.
-Reluctantly, however, he became involved in the ongoing Wars of the Successors.
-While Ptolemy I did not intentionally seek territory outside Egypt, he would, however, take advantage of an occasion if it arose and he would occupy the island of Cyprus around 318 BCE.
+His sole purpose was to make Egypt great again.
+Reluctantly, however, he became involved in the ongoing Wars of the Successors (the destructive battles between Alexander the Great's generals).
+While Ptolemy I did not intentionally seek territory outside Egypt, he would, however, take advantage of an occasion if it arose and he would occupy the island of Cyprus in c.
+318 BCE.
 Another opportunity found him fighting a Spartan named Thribon who had seized the city of Cyrene on the North Africa coast.
 After a quick, decisive victory, he turned the fallen conqueror over to the city who promptly executed him.
 Unfortunately, Ptolemy could not avoid some involvement with the other commanders, and he gave refuge to Seleucus and later supported Rhodes against the invading forces of Demetrius the Besieger, son of Antigonus.

 Ptolemy II Philadelphus